About

 October 26, 2023 | 12:30-1:30PM EST Via Zoom

-About: Join InCHIP for its first-ever legislative engagement webinar, which aims to show how InCHIP principal investigators and other research professionals can engage in the legislative process to translate research findings into public policy solutions.
+About: InCHIP held a first-ever legislative engagement webinar, which showed how InCHIP principal investigators and other research professionals can engage in the legislative process to translate research findings into public policy solutions.

 InCHIP Undergraduate Research Academy